learn-co-curriculum/phase-3-sql-intro-introduction/README.md

 This section will cover how to use and navigate databases based on SQL.
 By the end of this section, you’ll be able to:

-- Create SQLite3 databases
+- Create SQLite3 databases,
-- Create, update, select, and delete data from database tables
+- Create, update, select, and delete data from database tables,
-- Relate data within a given database
+- Relate data within a given database,
-- Write SQL code in both your command line and your text editor and execute the code against a database
+- Write SQL code in both your command line and your text editor and execute the code against a database, and
-- Write Ruby programs that talk to and save data to your databases
+- Write Ruby programs that talk to and save data to your databases.

 **IMPORTANT NOTE**: This section introduces a lot of new SQL syntax — you're being introduced to an entirely new programming language!
 However, a bit later